By John Turney

 The Vikings running back Clint Jones wore this, which may or may not be a sawed-off Schutt JOP:

-Larry Wilson's rig looks very similar to Clint Jones's sawed-off 3-bar (JOP)
+Larry Wilson's rig looks very similar to Clint Jones's sawed-off 3-bar (JOP) but like Jones's it was likely made this way.

 This is Matt Millen with a USFL N-JOP DW with nose bar sawed out: